StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 • Ability to work in a team and independently

-You now know what you need to bring to the table as a data analyst - but you're worried because you can't fulfill every point?
-Further training is the ideal way to close the one or other knowledge gap - which you can also have funded with an education voucher from the Federal Employment Agency!
-In the next section, we'll show you what you need to look out for.
+You now know what you need to bring to the table as a Data Analyst - but you're worried because you can't fulfill every point?
+Further training is ideal for closing one or two knowledge gaps - which, by the way, can also be funded with an education voucher from the Federal Employment Agency!
+In the next section, we will show you what you need to look out for.

 What further training should you have as a Data Analyst career changer?

-Due to the high demand for data analysts on the job market, there are also numerous training opportunities.
+Due to the high demand for data analysts on the job market, there are also numerous further training and retraining opportunities.
 Providers include, for example, the Chambers of industry and commerce or private providers.

 As there is so much to choose from, you should think a little beforehand about the requirements for the job, where you see gaps in your knowledge and which form of further training is suitable for you.